algobulls/algobulls_help_site/docs/member/tweak.md

 ---
 All general parameters are listed.

 * `Duration` - This parameter is relevant only for backtesting.
 User can give custom duration for backtesting.
-Strategy will perform backtesting on user defined period.
+The Strategy will perform backtesting on the given user defined period.

 [ ![Tweak](imgs/tweak-2.gif "Click to Enlarge") ](imgs/tweak-2.gif)